mohit-sharma-87/DevHub-Articles/Migration to Realm Kotlin SDK.md

 2. Based on the user information, create a sync config with the partition key.
 3. Open Realm instance.
 4. Start a Realm Transaction.
-5. Query for current user visit count and based on that add/update count.
+5. Query the current user to get the visit count and update it.

 With JAVA SDK: